 After the first round, we headed into the loch using the ladders a short walk from the sauna.

-The bottom of the loch is rocky and uneven, with some slippery patches of algae, so it’s worth bringing sandals or water shoes if you have them.
-I didn’t for the first dip and it was fine, but for the last one I used the ramp beside the sauna and kept my sandals on, which made it easier to walk in gradually.
+The bottom is rocky and uneven with some slippery patches of algae, so it’s worth bringing sandals or water shoes.
+I didn’t for the first dip and managed fine, but for the last one I used the ramp beside the sauna and kept my sandals on, which made it easier to walk in gradually.
+There’s also a small outdoor shower between the sauna and the loch, useful between rounds.

 Small details that made a difference